Holland V (TV series)

 Holland V (荷兰村) is a 2003 Singaporean drama series produced by MediaCorp.
 It stars Chen Liping, Xie Shaoguang, Patricia Mok, Cynthia Koh, Jeanette Aw, Vivian Lai, Pierre Png, Xiang Yun and Mark Lee as the casts of the series.
-The series revolves around the Mo family operating a Nasi Lemak restaurant in Holland Village (or Holland V, also the title name for this drama).
+The series revolves around the Mo family operating a nasi lemak restaurant located at Holland Village.

 Originally intended to be 115 episodes long, the series was extended to 125 episodes after strong viewership.
 This drama was also well received in the Star Awards 2003 ceremony as it became one of the two dramas to have won every one of four major acting categories (the other was The Dream Makers II in Star Awards 2016).

 Plot

-The main female character in the show is "Big Sister" Mo Wanwan (Chen Liping), whom is known not only for her famous nasi lemak, but also for her Herculean strength, huge appetite and rotund build.
+The main female character in the show is "Big Sister" Mo Wanwan, whom is known not only for her famous nasi lemak, but also for her Herculean strength, huge appetite and rotund build.
 Yet, she hasn't always looked like that.
-The hefty-sized Mo used to be a pretty, svelte girl, and had a daughter, Lin Siting (Jamie Yeo), with Lin Jingcai (Huang Wenyong) at the age of 18.
-Jingcai then brought the baby back home to be taken care of by his wife Su Yueping (Xiang Yun), who is unable to conceive.
+The hefty-sized Mo used to be a pretty, svelte girl, and had a daughter, Lin Siting, with Lin Jingcai at the age of 18.
+Jingcai then brought the baby back home to be taken care of by his wife Su Yueping, who is unable to conceive.
 Ever since Jingcai was put behind bars for a crime he committed, Yueping forbids Wanwan from seeing Siting.
-The 2 women are always squabbling, and are known as "the most quarrelsome duo in Holland Village".
+The two women are always squabbling, and are known as "the most quarrelsome duo in Holland Village".

 Upset from not being able to see her daughter, Wanwan turns her misery into eating sprees.
 Within a decade, she has turned into a boorish 'Iron Lady' whom everyone fears.
-She is however, forced to look into her weighty issues when she finds herself falling for Fang Nuowen (Zheng Geping), a Medical Doctor.
+She is however, forced to look into her weighty issues when she finds herself falling for Fang Nuowen, a medical doctor.

-Wanwan has many siblings: second sister, the deceptively skinny Mo Lingling (Patricia Mok), possesses a formidable kick when she's provoked.
-Otherwise, though, Mo Lingling is all demure and kind but sadly, she is often bullied by her colleagues and even her own foul-tempered husband, Tian Dahua (Huang Yiliang).
+Wanwan has six siblings: second sister, the deceptively skinny Mo Lingling, possesses a formidable kick when she's provoked.
+Otherwise, though, Mo Lingling is all demure and kind but sadly, she is often bullied by her colleagues and even her own foul-tempered husband, Tian Dahua.

-Third sister, Mo Yanyan (Cynthia Koh), also older twin sister to Mo Jingjing (Jeanette Aw), is a lazybones who holds a record of sleeping continuously for 3 days and nights.
-A beauty with brains but who's so lazy, she could give up a Varsity exam for sleep!
-She soon begins to see the harsh reality of the working world but yet dreams of amassing $100m by the age of 30.
+Third sister, Mo Yanyan, also older twin sister to Mo Jingjing, is a lazybones who holds a record of sleeping continuously for 3 days and nights.
+She soon begins to see the harsh reality of the working world but yet dreams of amassing S$100 million by 30 years old.